Lodi dynasty

-The Lodi dynasty was an Afghan royal family that ruled the Sultanate of Delhi from 1451 to 1526.
+The Lodi dynasty was a royal family that ruled the Sultanate of Delhi from 1451 to 1526.
 (Note: also known as the Lodi Empire) It was the fifth and final dynasty of the Delhi Sultanate, and was founded by Bahlul Lodi when he replaced the Sayyid dynasty.

 Bahlul Lodi

 Following the reign of the Sayyids, the Afghan or Turco-Afghan (Note: Scholars such as J. S. Grewal and Herbert Hartel call the Lodi sultans as Turco-Afghan.)
 Lodi dynasty gained the sultanate.
-Bahlul Khan Lodi was the nephew and son-in-law of Malik Sultan Shah Lodi, the governor of Sirhind in (Punjab), India and succeeded him as the governor of Sirhind during the reign of Sayyid dynasty ruler Muhammad Shah.
+Bahlul Khan Lodi was the nephew and son-in-law of Malik Sultan Shah Lodi, the governor of Sirhind in Punjab, India and succeeded him as the governor of Sirhind during the reign of Sayyid ruler Muhammad Shah.
 Muhammad Shah raised him to the status of a Tarun-Bin-Sultan.
 He was the most powerful of the Punjab chiefs and a vigorous leader, holding together a loose confederacy of Afghan and Turkish chiefs with his strong personality.
-He reduced the turbulent chiefs of the provinces to submission and infused some vigour into the government.He was founder of sultanpur lodi which was a hindu- buddhist site renamed by him in 1443 after becoming governor of Punjab.A prosperous city it was trade centre between Delhi and Lahore.
+He reduced the turbulent chiefs of the provinces to submission and infused some vigour into the government.

 After the last Sayyid ruler of Delhi, Alauddin Alam Shah voluntarily abdicated in favour of him, Bahlul Khan Lodi ascended the throne of the Delhi sultanate on 19 April 1451.
 The most important event of his reign was the conquest of the Jaunpur Sultanate.
 Bahlul spent most of his time in fighting against the Sharqi dynasty of the Jaunpur Sultanate and ultimately annexed it.
 He placed his eldest surviving son Barbak on the throne of Jaunpur in 1486.
 The Sharqis remained in control of Bihar, from which they re-occupied Jaunpur, but were again repulsed to Bihar.